Toward Human-Like Social Robot Navigation: A Large-Scale, Multi-Modal, Social Human Navigation Dataset: RELATED WORK

 Considering the difficulty in acquiring large-scale real-world data, researchers have also looked into utilizing recorded videos of human activities in the wild.
 For example Ego4D~\cite{grauman2022ego4d} is an egocentric video dataset, which offers daily-life activity video of different scenarios (house-hold, outdoor, workplace, leisure, etc.) captured by different humans wearing cameras from different locations worldwide.
 Ego4D offers a solution to the scalability of datasets by introducing a standard and wearable design so many people can collect data in real-world, daily settings from different parts of the world.
 However, Ego4D is not specifically designed for robotics (hence the lack of common robot sensors and perception like LiDAR, depth camera, IMU, and odometry), so it is difficult for mobile robots to directly learn socially compliant navigation behaviors from the raw video feed in Ego4D.

 Inspired by the pros and cons of both \textsc{scand} and Ego4D, we introduce a wearable data collection sensor suite specifically designed to provide data to enable social robot navigation.
 It allows us to collect social human navigation data from the perspective of a suite of multi-modal robotic sensors in our daily life with a small setup overhead (i.e., with a wearable helmet).
 We provide a large-scale social human navigation dataset, which can be easily extended in the future by robotics researchers all around the world, show that human-like social robot navigation behaviors can be learned through such a dataset, and point out future research directions and anticipated use cases of our dataset.
+For other robot navigation datasets which are less relevant to our work compared to \textsc{scand} and Ego4D, we refer the readers to Table I in the \textsc{scand} paper \cite{karnan2022scand}.